birdandhike.com logo

 Height: About 3 to 4 ft.

-Stems: Main stem at base to about 1/2 inch diameter.
+Stems: Main stem at base to about 1/2-inch diameter.
 Branches many, thin.
 Stem green with red or purple stripes when young, aging to yellowish.
 Stem breaks free when seeds are ripe.
+No prickles on the stems.

 Leaves: Blades 1/3 to 4 inches, thread-like, becoming sharp pointed.

 Flowers: Blooms summer through fall.
-Flower inconspicuous, in leaf axils; look like saucers with pinkish center.
+Flower inconspicuous, in leaf axils; look like saucers.

 Prickly Russian Thistle (Salsola tragus)

-Habitat: Dry, well-drained sandy, gravelly, and rocky soils on upper bajadas and moderate slopes in the lower mountains.
+Habitat: Dry, well-drained sandy, gravelly, and rocky soils on upper bajadas and moderate slopes in the mountains, especially on sandy soils derived from volcanic rocks.

 Distribution: Widespread throughout North America; native to Eurasia.

 Comments: Called tumbleweeds because the mature plants blow on the wind to disperse seeds.
-A similar species, Russian Thistle (Salsola kali) occurs in California, Arizona, and several east coast states.
+A similar species, Barbedwire Russian Thistle also occurs around Las Vegas.
+This species is prickly from the start (seedlings prickly) and lack red on the stems.

 Prickly Russian Thistle (Salsola tragus) Prickly Russian Thistle (Salsola tragus)